benlaube/tradestation-sdk-python/docs/README.md

 - **Cross-References:** Related documents are linked
 - **Examples:** Code examples are provided where applicable

-See [Documentation Structure Proposal](DOCS_STRUCTURE_PROPOSAL.md) for complete organization details.
+See the [Documentation Structure](#documentation-structure) section below for complete organization details.

 ---